te-yun/if-sitesearch/docs/FAQ.md

     * Site Search removes Elasticsearch as your direct dependency when introducing a search to a website.
     In fact Site Search does not only rely on Elasticsearch but on additional components from *IntraFind AG* that **improve the quality of search results**.
 Also Site Search is a **managed service** that removes the burden of operations from your organization.
+Site Search provides you with a simple API that is **tailored** for the purpose to provide a website search with all its specifics.

 * What is the difference between **sites** and **pages**?
     * A **site** is a *website* that can contain thousands of **pages**.